Upper School Curriculum

 French IV is designed for those students who would like to continue the study of French.
 This course emphasizes oral and written communication as well as an introduction to literature.
 Hands-on language learning and authentic, activity-based situations will not only enhance language skills but also encourage cultural exploration.
-Upon completion of this course, students may be eligible for AP French Language and Culture.
+Upon completion of this course, students may be eligible for Advanced French Language.

 French V is a continuation of French IV.
 French V is a program designed for those students who would like to continue the study of French.
 This course emphasizes oral and aural skills with a systematic review of written communication.
 Hands-on language learning and authentic, activity-based situations will not only enhance language skills but also encourage cultural exploration.
 This course emphasizes active usage and interaction, using art, music, literature, film and other cultural references to translate theoretical foundation into communicative output.

-This is a college-level course in preparation for the Advanced Placement examination in French Language and Culture.
 This course emphasizes the use of language for active communication.
 Equal emphasis is placed on advanced oral and aural competence, as well as advanced aptitude in reading and writing.
 A systematic study of vocabulary and cultural content will be conducted in order to speak and write accurately and logically.
 Little attention is given to literature but emphasis is placed on customs, current events, sociology and politics.
 This is an intensive curriculum and includes much reading, essay writing, research and oral presentations.
-The course concludes with the AP French Language and Culture examination.

 French V Honors

-This course is designed for students who have previously taken AP French Language and Culture.
+This course is designed for students who have previously taken Advanced French Language.
 Divided into four parts, the course will explore modern literature, business, classic literature, and films.
 The reading of a novel and a play will be the center of the literary aspect of the course.
 Study of current events will lead to advanced conversation and a sophisticated understanding of the French economy and politics.
 This part of the course will allow students to further their knowledge of French trade and international markets.
 Lastly, students will explore the language through cinema.

 The first-year course introduces students to the basics of Latin grammar and syntax, including all of the indicative verb tenses and noun declensions.
 Considerable attention is paid to developing translation skills, both of seen and sight passages, and to Latin composition.
 Elements of Roman history and culture figure prominently in the readings and in class discussions.